Diethylzinc

-Diethylzinc (C2H5)2Zn, or DEZ, is a highly pyrophoric and reactive organozinc compound consisting of a zinc center bound to two ethyl groups.
+Diethylzinc, or DEZ, is an organozinc compound with the chemical formula Zn(CH2CH3)2.
+It is highly pyrophoric and reactive, consisting of a zinc center bound to two ethyl groups.
 This colourless liquid is an important reagent in organic chemistry.
 It is available commercially as a solution in hexanes, heptane, or toluene, or as a pure liquid.

 Synthesis

 Edward Frankland first reported the compound in 1848 from zinc and ethyl iodide, the first organozinc compound discovered.
 He improved the synthesis by using diethyl mercury as starting material.
 The contemporary synthesis consists of the reaction of a 1:1 mixture of ethyl iodide and ethyl bromide with a zinc-copper couple, a source of reactive zinc.

 Structure

 The compound crystallizes in a tetragonal body-centered unit cell of space group symmetry I41md.
 In the solid-state diethylzinc shows nearly linear Zn centres.
 The Zn-C bonds measure 194.8(5) pm, while the C-Zn-C angle is slightly bent with 176.2(4)°.
 The structure of the gas-phase shows a very similar Zn-C distance (195.0(2) pm).